nrd10/ProgramofStudyWebApp/README.md

 which are explained more later in the README.
 3. `SENDGRID_API_KEY`: This variable should be set with a SendGrid API Key.
 This can be obtained by registering for a SendGrid account and creating an API Key.
 This variable is used to allow the Django project to send emails through SendGrid.
+4. `CLIENT_ID`: This variable refers to the Client ID associated with a new app created in the Duke CoLab App Manager.
+This app is used to allow for Duke users to authenticate in the web application with their Duke  NetID's through OAuth 2.0.
+Both the ID and the Secret associated with the CoLab app are necessary to allow for authentication.
+More is explained on this in the Authentication section.
+5. `CLIENT_SECRET`: This refers to the Secret asssociated with the application users must create in the Duke CoLab App Manager to allow users to authentication through OAuth 2.0.
+Please refer to the Authentication section for more details.
-4. `DOCKER_NAME`: This variable should be set with the name you want to use for your Postgres database.
+6. `DOCKER_NAME`: This variable should be set with the name you want to use for your Postgres database.
 This variable is used by the docker-compose.yml file when building a container for the database,  as well as by the Django project to allow it to communicate with the database.
-5. `DOCKER_USER`: This variable refers to the Postgres database username you want to use.
+7. `DOCKER_USER`: This variable refers to the Postgres database username you want to use.
 It is used by the Django project and docker-compose.yml file in the same ways DOCKER_NAME is used.
-6. `DOCKER_PASSWORD`: This variable is the password associated with the Postgres database username.
+8. `DOCKER_PASSWORD`: This variable is the password associated with the Postgres database username.
 Again, it is used by the Docker project and docker-compose.yml file in the same ways DOCKER_NAME and DOCKER_USER are used.
-7. `password`: This variable should be set with the password users want to use for their superuser account to login to Django's Admin Interface.
+9. `password`: This variable should be set with the password users want to use for their superuser account to login to Django's Admin Interface.
 When the project is built in Docker a superuser account is created with the value set for 'password' with the username 'superuser'.
 How this is implemented is explained more in the Management Commands section.